admlawson/fineprnt_open/README.md

 5. **Storage upload failures**
    - Ensure the `documents` storage bucket exists
    - Check storage policies are correctly configured

+6. **Edge Functions deployment failures**
+   - Ensure Docker Desktop is running
+   - Check that Docker is accessible from the command line
+   - Try restarting Docker Desktop if functions fail to deploy

 #### Getting Help